TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/CloudDensity/CloudDensity.md

 original density, while the subtracted version more uniformly follows the amount of coverage.

-Another visual effect we parametrize is to multiply the density by the coverage, which makes edges of the cloud wispier and tends to lighten them.
+Another visual effect we apply is to multiply the density by the coverage, which makes edges of the cloud wispier and tends to lighten them.
+Again, we parametrize the strength of this effect so a target look can be easily achieved.

-TODO

 ## Height